iemafzalhassan/online_shop/README.md

 # Online Shop 🛍️ for Hackathon Phase 1

-Here’s a detailed and professional `README.md` file for your GitHub repository based on the steps and explanation :
+Here’s a detailed and professional `README.md` file :

 ---